Cherry Lime Lollipop Recipe

 - Corn syrup

 The secret?
-Invest in a quality candy thermometer.
+Invest in a quality candy thermometer ( affiliate link to my fave).
 Cooking to the right temperature is key.

 We love that you can really play around with the flavor combination.

 I decided to make a cherry lime flavor.
 The citrus paired with the sweet cherry gives these a sophisticated taste with a stunning appearance.